Copyright and University of Manitoba Public Websites/Social Media Accounts

 Before adding any content that is not your own (text, photos, images, video, etc.) to a UM-hosted website or to a UM social media account, ensure that its use is either covered by a provision of the Copyright Act or permission was obtained.
 If the use is not permitted, do not include it.
 Review material that was previously added to your unit's public web pages and social media pages for potential copyright issues.
 For all material posted, consider the following:

-1. Is the content created by UM staff or provided by the Marketing Communications Office?
+1. Is the content created by UM staff (other than UMFA members) or provided by the Marketing Communications Office?
 If so, no action is required.

 2. Include a citation for any third-party material (even clipart).
 For content from the web, add the URL to the citation.